azerothcore/acore-docker/README.md

 ## Getting started

+First of all, download or clone [this repository](https://github.com/azerothcore/acore-docker)

-The magic command sequence to have everything up and running (with an interactive worldserver terminal):
+Run this magic command sequence inside the downloaded folder to have everything up and running (with an interactive worldserver terminal):

 ```
 docker-compose pull